Proziam/supabase-auth-rs/README.md

 It should be noted there are, and will likely always be, differences to the [JS client](https://github.com/supabase/gotrue-js).
 If something bothers you enough, contributions are welcome.

-This crate doesn't use pascalCase.
-Instead we use the snake_case convention.

 Any features which are currently deprecated in the [JS client](https://github.com/supabase/gotrue-js) will not be supported.

 ## Usage (Won't be updated until 1.0.0)